MicrosoftDocs/dataexplorer-docs/data-explorer/how-it-works.md

 ---
-title: Engine overview - Azure Data Explorer
+title: How Azure Data Explorer works
 description: 'Learn more about how Azure Data Explorer works.' ms.reviewer: avnera ms.topic: conceptual ms.date: 08/28/2023
 ---
-# Azure Data Explorer overview
+# How Azure Data Explorer works

 The Azure Data Explorer provides unparalleled performance for ingesting and querying telemetry, logs, and time series data.
 It features optimized storage formats, indexes, and uses advanced data statistics for efficient query planning and just-in-time compiled query execution.